 The North Face Thermoball jacket is one of my favorite jackets ever.
 Yes, you could say that I saved the best for last. :>

 North Face sizes range from S to 2Xl, and that’s decent.
-There’s also good color variety – about six different options, and I have to say that the navy blue is my favorite one.
-Overall, I think that this is definitely one of the best Canada goose alternatives you will find, since it offers great performance, warmth, comfort and versatility.
+There’s also a good color variety – about six different options, and I have to say that navy blue is my favorite one.
+Overall, I think that this is definitely one of the best Canada goose alternatives you will find since it offers great performance, warmth, comfort, and versatility.
 And it’s still about three times cheaper than an average CG jacket!

 The Daily Ritual is definitely of my favorite options for the ladies.
 For one thing, it’s such a classic jacket – can you really go wrong with a long black puffer?
 But also it’s super affordable – it costs less than $100, which is actually a really good deal.

 It has a water-resistant shell that’s made from a mixture of Polyester and Nylon.
 The insulation in the jacket is PrimaLoft – one of the best synthetic insulations on the market.
 So, there’s really no reason to doubt the warmth of this jacket.
 And another thing that I really like here is the quality of the zippers.
 The Daily Ritual jacket features heavy-duty zippers, that definitely won’t break too easily.